 - SEALING, Batson D. (PhD), Our Savior Said: an anthology of Jesus’s utterances (1991).
 A translation from spurious Coptic texts — that is, the texts are spurious, not the Coptics.

-- SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967) [typescript].
-The League of Decency shut down the first off-off-Broadway production of this play while it was still in rehearsal in New Jersey.
+- SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967) [unpublished typescript].
+The League of Decency shut down the first off-off-Broadway production of this play while the cast were still rehearsing at an unknown location in New Jersey.
 Though the characters are pronouns, their action involves a considerable number of impolite gerunds and lewd dangling participles.
 Adds new meaning to “figures of speech”.

 - STRAKA, V.M., The Ship of Theseus, NY, Winged Shoes Press (1949).
 Last of the novels by Straka, it is part of a collection of all nineteen books, perhaps the library’s most valuable non-circulating volumes — under lock and key.
 The tip of a treasure.